 College: University of Pennsylvania

 Like Thomas Rutledge, Brian L. Roberts is a well-paid media chief.
-The CEO of Comcast earned a bachelor ‘s degree from the University of Pennsylvania’s Wharton School.
-His father was one of the founders of the company, and Roberts started with Comcast as an intern at age 15.
+The CEO of Comcast earned a bachelor’s degree from the University of Pennsylvania’s Wharton School.
+His father was one of the founders of Comcast, and Roberts started there as an intern at age 15.
+Roberts has a net worth of $2 billion, according to Forbes.

 College: University of Arkansas and University of Tulsa